verrazzano/docs/content/en/docs/samples/bobs-books.md

    **NOTE:** The Bob's Books example application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/bobs-books`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.

-   All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/bobs-books`.

 ## Overview

 Bob's Books consists of three main parts: